rigill/tcb-worksetup/README.md

 - [1.1] NPM_TOKEN || ssh aren't set then just fail
 - [2] Tags for uninstalling possibly
-- [7] How to structure multiple repos, thinking to put each repo into it's only file
+- [7] How to structure multiple repos, thinking to put each repo into it's only file -

+# TODO

+## Insomnia
+- look into installing and importing insomnia files

+## Update everything with readmes